 The trick about being safe in South Africa and Cape Town is to always play it safe.
 Don’t be silly and use ATMs that are out in the open, use an ATM inside respected stores or head straight to a bank.
 When you visit an ATM that is not in a trusted store or centre you run the risk of having your card scammed.

 When using an ATM, you need to be aware of your belongings at all times – purse snatching happens within a few seconds and is a common crime in Cape Town.
-Many of the places you may visit in Cape Town are busy areas and a purse snatch can happen in the blink of an eye and catching the perpetrator is not easy.
+Many of the places you may visit in Cape Town are busy areas and purse snatching can happen in the blink of an eye, and catching the perpetrator is not easy.

 2. Be smart about where you go